 "An outstanding figure."
 La Provence — Dimanche (France)

 Mr. Dervoed fell in love with the guitar as a child and became the first Russian to win two of the most prestigious contests, Michele Pittaluga Guitar Competition in Italy and Her Royal Highness Princess Cristina Competition in Spain.
-The international attention allowed him to focus on recording projects, including the album of new works by Russian composers, which was released worldwide on Naxos in 2008 and became one of the top ten bestselling chamber music records.
-“If your current budget runs to just a single item, make this the one,” advised the UK Classical Guitar Magazine.
+The international attention allowed him to focus on recording projects, including the album of works by Russian composers, which was released worldwide on Naxos in 2008 and became one of the top ten bestselling chamber music records that year.
+“If your current budget runs to just a single item, make this the one” advised the UK Classical Guitar Magazine.
 The following year, Mr. Dervoed recorded the music of the Cuban classical guitar legend Leo Brouwer.
-His latest release (Ghosts & Shadows, Melodia Records, 2015) representing a survey of the 500 years of Spanish music, was nominated for the ICMA Best Solo Performance Award in the “Solo Instruments” category.
+The album titled Canticum was exclusively released in 2019 on classical music streaming platform IDAGIO (Berlin).
+His album Ghosts & Shadows.
+Music of Spain (Melodia Records, 2015) representing a survey of the 500 years of Spanish music, was nominated for the ICMA Best Solo Performance Award in the “Solo Instruments” category.

 A magnetic personality and a bona fide virtuoso, Mr. Dervoed has an active media profile in Russia.
 He is frequently invited to speak on TV and radio about the classical guitar, its historic significance, musical versatility and exciting future.
-The recent world premiere of Stephen Goss’s Guitar Concerto based on Paganini’s Grand Sonata for Guitar and Violin, with Mikhail Pletnev and the Russian National Orchestra, was nationally televised, reaching hundreds of thousands of viewers.
-A highly anticipated series of educational videos is slated for a social media release later this year.
-Mr. Dervoed is the head of the classical guitar department at the Bashmet Center in Moscow and teaches a select group of young players at the prestigious Gnesin Academy as well as the Moscow State University of Culture & Arts.
+The world premiere of Niccolo Paganini/Stephen Goss’ Guitar Concerto based on Paganini’s Grand Sonata for guitar and violin, with Mikhail Pletnev and the Russian National Orchestra, was nationally televised, reaching hundreds of thousands of viewers.
+Among his recent world premieres — the Concerto for guitar and orchestra by living Russian composer Alexander Tchaikovsky in 2018, and “Angel Suite” by Piazzolla/Borodaev in 2017, and currently his orchestral repertoire consists of no less than 32 concerti.
+Eight highly anticipated lessons of Artyom Dervoed’s series of educational videos was released in 2017 — 2019, four more will be slated for release this year.
+Mr. Dervoed teaches at the prestigious Gnesin Academy.

-Mr. Dervoed is the co-founder and Artistic Director of the annual Guitar Virtuosi Moscow International Festival, presented by the Moscow Philharmonic at the Tchaikovsky Hall.
-Its solo, chamber and orchestral performances are streamed online and have featured major international stars including Sergio and Odair Assad, and Boris Berezovsky.
+Artyom Dervoed is a founder of Moscow Chamber Guitar Music Festival “Golden Fingerboards” and the co-founder and Artistic Director of the annual Guitar Virtuosi Moscow International Festival, presented by the Moscow Philharmonic at the Tchaikovsky Hall.
+Its solo, chamber and orchestral performances are streamed online and have featured major international stars including Pepe Romero, Sergio and Odair Assad, violinist Dmitry Sitkovetsky and pianist Boris Berezovsky.
 The latter has recently collaborated with Mr. Dervoed on a program of classical and contemporary repertoire.
-XI Guitar Virtuosi Moscow International Festival opened with Mr. Dervoed’s performance of his own transcription of Beethoven Violin Concerto with the Svetlanov State Symphony Orchestra under the baton of Fabio Mastrangelo.
+In 2015 the festival opened with Mr. Dervoed’s performance of his own transcription of Beethoven Violin Concerto with the Svetlanov State Symphony Orchestra under the baton of Fabio Mastrangelo.

 Born in Southern Russia, Mr. Dervoed began his guitar studies with Sergey Annikov, Elena Svetozarova and Leonid Reznik.
-He later trained with Prof. Nikolay Komolyatov at the Schnittke Music College and Gnesin Academy in Moscow, Aniello Desiderio at the Koblenz Guitar Academy in Germany, and Oscar Ghiglia at Accademia Chigiana in Italy.
-Recognized as “a musician with a wide dynamic range, an intelligent and expressive phrasing, and a technical facility with no discernible limitations," (Editions Orphee, USA), he has received honorary scholarships from the City of Moscow, Vladimir Spivakov International Foundation, and the Russian Foundation for the Performing Arts.
+He later trained with Prof. Nikolay Komolyatov at the Schnittke Music College and Gnesin Academy in Moscow, Oscar Ghiglia at Accademia Chigiana in Italy, and Aniello Desiderio at Koblenz Guitar Academy in Germany.
+Recognized as “a musician with a wide dynamic range, an intelligent and expressive phrasing, and a technical facility with no discernible limitations" (Editions Orphee, USA), he has received honorary scholarships from the City of Moscow, Vladimir Spivakov International Foundation, and the Russian Foundation for the Performing Arts.

-Artyom Dervoed uses D’Addario strings and is the first Russian classical guitarist endorsed by Yamaha Music Russia.
+Artyom Dervoed uses D’Addario strings and is the first Russian classical guitarist endorsed by Yamaha.

 1995, Moscow (Russia), «Young Musicians» International competition — 1st prize;